 Location- French countryside

 Both of these books feature more than one setting, but the French countryside stands out the most.
 The way Julia Child discusses her home in the French countryside would make anyone dream of visiting.
-In The Nightingale, you see the experiences of a small French town outside of Paris.
-In both cases, I find myself hoping to one day be able to visit these places and think of these two books while I am there.
+In The Nightingale, you read about the experiences of a small French town outside of Paris during World War II.
+In both cases, I find myself hoping to one day be able to visit parts of the French countryside and think of these two books while I am there.

 What are some places you would like to visit from the books you have read?